wpengine/geoip/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 0.5 =
+- Adds shortcodes for city, region, and country.
+- Displays admin notice when GEOIP environment variables are absent.
+- Formatting updates to readme and file headers.

 = 0.4 =
 - Code cleanup for WordPress coding standards and white space.